 Step 6: Screening - Excluded articles You will now need to screen the titles and abstracts for articles which are relevant to your research question.
 Any articles that appear to help you provide an answer to your research question should be included.
 Record the number of articles excluded based on this screening process in the appropriate box (next to the total number of screened records) with a short reason for excluding these articles.

 Step 8: Eligibility - Records excluded Review all full-text articles for eligibility to be included in the final review.
-Remember you should be left with 6-8 papers at this point.
-Take a note of the number of articles that you exclude at this point and enter this number in the correct box titled: Full text articles excluded and write in a short reason for excluding the articles (this may be the same reason used for the screening phase).
+Take a note of the number of articles that you exclude at this point and enter this number in the correct box titled: Full text articles excluded, and then write in a short reason for excluding the articles (this may be the same reason used for the screening phase).
+Examples include wrong setting, wrong patient population, wrong intervention, wrong dosage, etc.

 Step 9: Included The final step is to subtract the number of excluded articles or records during the eligibility review of full-texts (step 8) from the total number of articles reviewed for eligibility (step 7).
-Enter this number in the final box.
-You have now completed your PRISMA flow diagram which you can now include in the results section of your assignment.
+Enter this number in the qualitative synthesis box.
+If you perform a meta-analysis, you would also list the number of studies in the quantitative synthesis box, You have now completed your PRISMA flow diagram which you can now include in the results section of your article or assignment.